This article will help you read and understand your pathology report for high grade squamous intraepithelial lesion (HSIL) of the cervix.

 The tissue below the epithelium is called the stroma and is made up of connective tissue and blood vessels.

-High grade squamous intraepithelial lesion (HSIL) is a pre-cancerous condition.
-The disease starts from the squamous cells in the exocervix.
-HSIL is considered a pre-cancerous disease because over time it can turn into an invasive cancer called squamous cell carcinoma.
+High grade squamous intraepithelial lesion (HSIL) is a pre-cancerous disease that develops in the cervix.
+HSIL is called a pre-cancerous disease because over time it can turn into a type of cancer called squamous cell carcinoma.

 Larger samples of tissue are usually sent for pathological examination as a single piece of tissue and the tissue is then divided into multiple sections before being examined under the microscope.
 Your pathologist will describe the number of pieces (or ‘blocks’ as they are often called) that show HSIL in your report.